transmission-rails/transmission-rpc-ruby/README.md

 __NOTE:__ If using `Transmission::Model::Torrent` you will only be able to modify their mutators.

+To find out if a torrent instance contains multiple torrents

+    torrents.is_multi?
+    # => true

 ### Session

 To find out more about the current session use the `Transmission::Model::Session` class.